How to Measure Your Sales Coaching Effectiveness

 Sales coaching is one of the hardest parts of being a leader, again because nobody teaches you how to do it.
 If you want to make sure that your coaching methods will be effective, you need to set specific, measurable sales coaching objectives first.

-Every company has different objectives for their sales teams, so it’s important that you identify those specific targets and line up your coaching goals with them.
+Every company has different objectives for its sales teams, so it’s important that you identify those specific targets and line up your coaching goals with them.

 Then, break them down into behavioral changes you want to see in your team, and into skills you want your reps to develop to reach the desired outcomes.
 Identify the areas of improvement you need to address.

-2. The second most important objective is to develop the reps, because the future of the company will rely on how qualified those reps are, as they promote up and through the organization.
+The second most important objective is to develop the reps because the future of the company will rely on how qualified those reps are, as they promote up and through the organization.

-3. The third objective is to create a highly effective system where anyone can plug into.
-I’m building a pipeline development assembly-line all the way from hiring a good SDR, to training them, and to getting them to perform, so that if a new manager were to take over tomorrow, everything would continue running smoothly.
+The third objective is to create a highly effective system that anyone can plug into.
+I’m building a pipeline development assembly line all the way from hiring a good SDR, to training them, and to getting them to perform, so that if a new manager were to take over tomorrow, everything would continue running smoothly.

 Phase 1: You give your fishing rod (meaning your talk track) to the rep because you know that it is tested and it works.
 Your rep starts to get some success, making them feel more confident and comfortable.